By Robert Ian French, President

 Make them an offer they can’t refuse.

-Offers have long been an indispensable method of increasing response rates and improving conversions for direct mail and DRTV.
+Offers have long been an indispensable method of increasing response rates and improving conversions for direct mail, DR Digital and DRTV.
 As the internet evolves into the ultimate direct marketing medium, offers are becoming equally essential to the success of online marketing.

 These are the fundamentals of building an offer that drives sales and builds customer loyalty.